Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 8. Diffuse Essential Oils

-Eucalyptus, peppermint, and tea tree oils are known to open up the sinuses, making it easier to breathe.
-Additionally, they may assist the body in and defending against harmful bacteria.
-To benefit from these essential oils, add them to your bath or diffuser and engage in deep breathing techniques.
+Eucalyptus, peppermint, and tea tree oils are known to open the sinuses, making it easier to breathe.
+Additionally, they may assist the body in defending against harmful bacteria.
+To benefit from these essential oils, add them to your bath or diffuser and practice deep breathing techniques.

 9. Eat Citrus Fruits

 Vitamin C is a crucial nutrient that plays multiple roles in the body, including the production of collagen and the formation of white blood cells, which are necessary for a robust immune system.
-Drinking lemon water is an effortless and effective method for getting vitamin C and maintaining proper hydration levels.
-If lemon water isn’t your preference, opt for snacking on oranges or grapefruit.
+Citrus fruits, such as lemons and oranges, are chock-full of this vitamin.
+Squeezing fresh lemon into your water is an effortless and effective way to get more vitamin C and stay hydrated.

 10. Drink Plenty of Water

-By consuming an adequate amount of water, the body can effectively eliminate toxins through a consistent flow.
-If you don’t enjoy plain water, enhance the flavor by adding some fruit.
+By consuming adequate water, the body can effectively eliminate toxins through a consistent flow.
+If you don’t enjoy plain water, add some fruit (like lemon, berries, or cucumbers) to enhance the flavor.

 11. Load Up on Greens

 Incorporating leafy greens such as spinach or kale into your diet can provide your body with essential nutrients like vitamin C and Zinc.
-If consuming greens alone isn’t appealing to you, try to blend a handful of them into a smoothie to enjoy the health benefits without the taste.
+If consuming greens alone isn’t appealing to you, blend a handful of them into a smoothie to enjoy the health benefits without the “green” taste.

 12. Consume Healthy Fats

-It’s essential to consume sufficient healthy fats, as they increase the number of T-cells, which are a type of white blood cell responsible for fighting off pathogens in the body.
+Eating sufficient healthy fats is essential, as they increase the number of T-cells, a type of white blood cell responsible for fighting off pathogens in the body.
 Some sources of healthy fats include olive oil, avocados, and nuts.
-Brazil nuts, in particular, are fantastic for supporting immunity due to their high selenium content, which is known to reduce oxidative stress and inflammation.
+Brazil nuts are fantastic for supporting immunity due to their high selenium content, which is known to reduce oxidative stress and inflammation.

 13. Prioritize Sleep